khavishbhundoo/callmytrade-api/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=callmytrade-api&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=callmytrade-api)

 # CallMyTrade API
-API service that will respond to `TradingView` webhooks and give you a phone call.
+API service that will act as a webhook and respond to `TradingView` request and give you a phone call.
 Never miss an alert again

 ## Motivation
 Trading is one of the hardest way to make money and one of the reasons for failure is FOMO leading to a bad entry.